History of cricket to 1725

 The sparse information available about the early years suggests that it may have been a children's game in the 16th century but, by 1611, it had become an adult pastime.
 The earliest known organised match was played in about 1611, a year in which other significant references to the sport are dated.
 From 1611 to 1725, fewer than thirty matches are known to have been organised between recognised teams.
 Similarly, only a limited number of players, teams and venues of the period have been recorded.
 The earliest matches played by English parish teams are examples of village cricket.
 Although village matches are now considered minor in status, the early matches are significant in cricket's history simply because they are known.
 There were no newspaper reports of matches until the end of the seventeenth century and so the primary sources are court records and private diaries, hence games were rarely recorded.

 During the reign of Charles I, the gentry took an increased interest as patrons and occasionally as players.
 A big attraction for them was the opportunity that the game offered for gambling and this escalated in the years following the Restoration when cricket in London and the south-eastern counties of England evolved into a popular social activity.
 The patrons staged lucrative eleven-a-side matches featuring the earliest professional players.
 Meanwhile, English colonists had introduced cricket to North America and the West Indies, and the sailors and traders of the East India Company had taken it to the Indian subcontinent.

 In the first quarter of the 18th century, more information about cricket became available as the growing newspaper industry took an interest.
 The sport noticeably began to spread throughout England as the century went on.
 By 1725, significant patrons—such as Edwin Stead; Charles Lennox, 2nd Duke of Richmond; and Sir William Gage—were forming teams of county strength in Kent and Sussex.
 The earliest-known great players, including William Bedle and Thomas Waymark, were active.
 Cricket was attracting large, vociferous crowds and the matches were social occasions at which gambling and alcoholic drinks were additional attractions.

 Origins of cricket as a children's game

 The most widely accepted theory about the origin of cricket is that it first developed in early medieval times to the south and south-east of London in the geographical areas of the North Downs, the South Downs and the Weald.
 The counties of Kent, Sussex and Surrey were therefore the earliest centres of excellence and it was from here that the game reached London, where its lasting popularity was ensured, and other southern counties like Berkshire, Essex, Hampshire and Middlesex.
-As early as c.1611, a cricket match was recorded at Chevening in Kent between teams representing the Downs and the Weald.
+As early as 1611, a cricket match was recorded at Chevening in Kent between teams representing the Downs and the Weald.